 21.3.2 in any other case the Parties submit to the exclusive jurisdiction of the English Courts – See Section 17 above – Governing Law.

 The waiver by the Company of any breach of any term hereunder shall not prevent the subsequent enforcement of that term and shall not be deemed a waiver of any subsequent breach.

-The Company will not use any personal data about the Client and employees of the Client for any purpose other than is strictly necessary in order to provide the Services and shall at all times use this data in accordance with the Data Protection Act 1998 and all other relevant data protection legislation.
+The Company will not use any personal data about the Client and employees of the Client for any purpose other than is strictly necessary in order to provide the Services and shall at all times use this data in accordance with the General Data Protection Act 2018 and all other relevant data protection legislation.

 The Company shall not, during the provision of the Services or at any time after, make use for its own purposes of, or disclose to any person (except as may be required by law), any information relating to the Client or the business of the Client obtained by the Company in the course of performing the obligations under the Services, which is stated to be confidential or which by its nature is evidently confidential, including (without limitation) any information as to Users of the Services and their usage of it.

 The Client shall not, during the Services or at any time after, make use for its own purposes, or disclose to any third party any documentation, programming or other material whatsoever used by the Company for the development or operation of the Services.

 - which was rightfully in the possession of the other party prior to the commencement of the Services (other than where obtained during the course of business between the Parties;